Livestream: Best practices for building with GenUI | 5/22

 This video shows what you can do with a Box block.

-The Embed block gives you a place to embed into your pages videos and other assets you find on the web, such as Instagram posts.
+The Embed block gives you a place to embed into your videos and other assets, such as Instagram posts.

-Find the Embed block on the Insert tab.
-Just drag it onto your page and add the URL in the Edit menu.
+Find the Embed block in the Insert tab under Media.
+Drag the Embed block onto the work area and add the URL in the Edit menu.

 The Button block lets you create and style a button that you can use to link to another page.
 To use it, drag it onto your page from the Insert tab.